directvt/vtm/doc/settings.md

    - E.g. `<name=names_value param=params_value />` - subobject `name` has text value `names_value`.
  - Each object can be defined in any way, either using an XML-attribute or an XML-subobject syntax:
    - `<... name=value />`, `<...> <name> "value" </name> </...>`, and `<...> <name=value /> </...>` have the same meaning.
- - The object name that ending in an asterisk indicates that this object is not an object, but it is a template for all subsequent objects with the same name in the same scope.
-See `Template Example` below.
  - Compact syntax is allowed.
    - `<node0><node1><thing name=value/></node1></node0>` and `<node0/node1/thing name=value/>` have the same meaning.
  - Objects can reference values of other objects using absolute references (three levels of indirection allowed).